MicrosoftDocs/visualstudio-docs/docs/debugger/configure-the-windows-firewall-for-remote-debugging.md

 |500, 4500|Outgoing|UDP|Required if your domain policy requires network communication to be performed through IPSec.|
 |80|Outgoing|TCP|Required for web server debugging.|

-To allow specific apps through the Windows firewall, see [Configure remote debugging through Windows Firewall](#allow-the-remote-debugger-through-windows-firewall).
+To allow specific apps through the Windows Firewall, see [Configure remote debugging through Windows Firewall](#allow-the-remote-debugger-through-windows-firewall).

-## Allow the remote debugger through Windows firewall
+## Allow the remote debugger through Windows Firewall

 When you [configure the remote debugger](../debugger/remote-debugging.md#bkmk_setup), the configuration software should open the correct ports.
 However, in some scenarios you might need to manually allow the remote debugger through the firewall.